PhD - The minimum guaranteed funding is $19,000 per year for 48 months. For 2014-15, this minimum was raised to $20,000.

 |Research Assistantships (RA):||

-Supervisors and advisors will be required to contribute $2000 to the stipend of Basic funded students to meet the minimum stipend of $16K. this will be paid to the students as an RA.
+Supervisors and advisors will be required to contribute to the stipend of Basic funded students to meet the minimum stipend each year.
+This will be paid to the students as an RA and is considered taxable income.
 Supervisors and advisors will be asked to consider raising the minimum stipend of their students above the guaranteed amounts by RA support from their research grants.

 From time to time, financial support from the School of Environmental Studies is provided through an RA contract where needed.